A-S1ngh/HoneyWheatGameRecommender/README.md

 Our app lets you take a survey about your genre preferences of video games and then gives you recommendations of games you might be interested in.

 ### Linting
 Majority of these errors were caused by styling choices (ways we enumerated our dictionaries) or by the amount of arguments/parameters we passed in certain locations.
-The import errors were disabled because they were on my local machine but weren't actual errors.
-All imported libraries were working but I still had import errors.
-Some docstring errors were also ignored.
 Lastly there were errors regarding functions used to add/commit to our DB not being recognized by pylint.

-    C0114, # missing-module-docstring
-    C0116, # missing-function-docstring
-    E1101,
-    C0115,
-    R0903,
-    R0902, # too many instance attributes
-    R0913, # too many args
-    R0914,
-    C0206, #enumeration tips
-    C0201,
-    C0200
+    W0107 - Our teardown for our tests needed the pass statement so we ignored this warning.
+    R0914 - Warned for having too many local vars, but was needed in this case.
+    C0206 - Suggested using .items() to iterate dict, not what we needed.
+    C0200 - Suggested using enumerate, not what we needed.
+    E1101 - Pylint not recognizing add/commit methods for our db instance R0902 - Warned for having too many instance vars, but was needed in this case.
+    R0913 - Warned for having too many arguments, but was needed in this case.
+    R0903 - Warned for having too few public methods, but was not needed.